 Evanston Township High School issues a photo identification card (ID) to each student and employee.
 Students and staff are expected to have their current, valid ETHS IDs at all times on campus and at school sponsored events.
+All ETHS students will scan in with their student ID to enter the building at all times, including to attend class and all athletics and extracurricular activities.
+Orange student lanyards are available for students to wear and attach their ID cards.

-The ID card proves you are a current student at ETHS and allows you to access to many campus resources such as:
+The ID card proves you are a current student at ETHS and allows you to access many campus resources such as: